krol3/container-security-checklist/README.md

 - Kernel exploits

 **Best practices:**
-- [x] Keep host Up to date to prevent a range of known vulnerabilities, many of which can result in container espaces.
+- [x] Keep the host kernel patched to prevent a range of known vulnerabilities, many of which can result in container espaces.
 Since the kernel is shared by the container and the host, kernel exploits when an attacker manages to run on a container can directly affect the host.
 - [x] Use CIS-Benchmark for the operating system.